firehas123/made-project-ws2024/project/project-plan.md

 Is there a significant relationship between climate quality indicators (such as air pollution levels) and respiratory health outcomes across different regions in California?

 ## Description
-This project investigates the correlation between climate quality factors—specifically air pollution—and respiratory health outcomes in California.
-By examining data on air quality and respiratory illness rates, the project aims to determine if poor climate quality is a substantial contributor to respiratory health issues and to identify which regions within California are most affected.
+This project investigates the correlation between climate quality factors specifically air pollution and respiratory health outcomes in California.
+By examining data on air quality and respiratory illness rates, we are determining if poor climate quality is a substantial contributor to respiratory health issues and also identifying which regions within California are most affected.

 ## Data Sources